lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 To offer automatic validation for the delegation of a role by a CA to another entity, the certificates used for CMP message protection or signed data for central key generation MUST be issued by the delegating CA and MUST contain the respective EKUs.
-This proves the authorization of this entity by delegating CA to act in the given role, as described below.
+This proves that the delegating CA authorized this entity to act in the given role, as described below.

 The OIDs to be used for these EKUs are: